 The program leading to the Master of Architecture in Urban Design (MAUD) is intended for individuals who have completed a five-year undergraduate professional program in architecture or its equivalent.

-The program leading to the Master of Landscape Architecture in Urban Design (MLAUD) is intended for individuals who have completed a five-year undergraduate professional program in landscape architecture or its equivalent.
+The program leading to the Master of Landscape Architecture in Urban Design (MLAUD) is intended for individuals who have completed a four-year undergraduate professional program in landscape architecture or its equivalent.

 Students enrolled in the GSD's professional program in Architecture are also encouraged to apply for a concurrent urban design degree, for which an individual curriculum may be arranged.

 Two to three years of experience in professional practice is strongly recommended.